I flew within 1 nm of the Isreal border and their hyper-vigilant air defense system.

 Visibility varies from marginal VFR to IFR during the summer due to constant dust storms.
 Temperatures were so extreme I paid to park the plane inside an air conditioned hanger owned by a local sheikh.
 Incredibly, only two weeks ago I was shivering over the Greenland ice cap.
 Now, I worried that my cabin canopy would melt if the plane was left exposed outside.

-My iPad, running the flight planning and navigation app Foreflight, crashed several times due to the unbearable heat.
+My iPad, running the flight planning and navigation app Foreflight, crashed several times in flight due to the unbearable heat.
 My iPhone 7, a backup to the iPad, was not affected.
 The panel avionics worked flawlessly throughout the entire trip with the OAT -15c to +48c.
-My iPhone 7, a backup to the iPad for all charts, did not suffer the same fate.
+My iPhone 7, a backup to the iPad for all approach charts, did not appear to be impacted by the heat.

 The columns are covered with gold leaf and inlaid with semi-precious stones and mother of pearl.